ACCEPTANCE AND COMMITMENT THERAPY · ACT · TELEHEALTH

 HOW ACT WORKS

-ACT comes from behavioral science.
+Acceptance and Commitment Therapy comes from behavioral science.
 In plain English, that means we look at what shows up inside you, what you do next, and whether that response helps your life grow or shrink.

 Skill